Supervise Less, See More: Training-free Nuclear Instance Segmentation with Prototype-Guided Prompting: Experiments and Results

 \subsection{Main Results}

-\myparagraph{Comparison with Baselines.} We benchmark our method against other state-of-the-art approaches in nuclear instance segmentation, including U-Net~\citep{unet}, SPN+IEN~\citep{liu2022weakly}, SC-Net~\citep{lin2023nuclei}, SAM~\citep{kirillov2023segment}, MedSAM~\citep{ma2024segment}, UN-SAM~\citep{chen2025sam}, DES-SAM~\citep{Hua_DESSAM_MICCAI2024}, Med-SA~\citep{WU2025103547}, COIN~\cite{jo2025coin}.
+\myparagraph{Comparison with Baselines.} We benchmark our method against representative and widely used approaches in nuclear instance segmentation, including task-specific architectures (U-Net~\citep{unet}, SPN+IEN~\citep{liu2022weakly}, SC-Net~\citep{lin2023nuclei}) and foundation-model-based baselines with domain adaptation or finetuning (SAM~\citep{kirillov2023segment}, MedSAM~\citep{ma2024segment}, UN-SAM~\citep{chen2025sam}, DES-SAM~\citep{Hua_DESSAM_MICCAI2024}, Med-SA~\citep{WU2025103547}, and COIN~\cite{jo2025coin}).
 As summarized in Table~\ref{tab:baseline}, our method achieves the highest AJI and Dice scores and consistently outperforms all counterparts with up to $8.2\%$ absolute gains in AJI on the challenging MoNuSeg dataset.
-Notably, the PQ scores of $0.601$ on MoNuSeg and $0.616$ on CPM17 demonstrate its strong ability to maintain object-level consistency.
-The baseline descriptions and reproduction details are provided in Appendix~\ref{sup:baselines}.
-Comparative segmentation visualizations from natural-image segmentation models are provided in Appendix~\ref{sup:natual_comparison} to highlight their limitations in pathology.
+Notably, the competitive PQ on both datasets demonstrates its strong ability to maintain object-level consistency.
+We further report comparisons with pathology-specific pretrained models in Appendix~\ref{sup:upper_bound_baseline} as upper-bound references.
+Baseline descriptions and reproduction details are in Appendix~\ref{sup:baselines}.

 \myparagraph{Analysis by Supervision Type and Visualization.} Figure~\ref{fig:performance_comparison} shows our method surpasses MedSAM, U-Net, and SC-Net from different supervision regimes without annotations and training.
 We further make a visual comparison in Figure~\ref{fig:visual_seg}.
 SPROUT produces clean, non-overlapping masks in challenging cases with nuclei-tissue color similarity or light stain.
-By automatically generating smart positive–negative to constrain predictions, SPROUT fully exploits SAM’s capacity and demonstrates strong generalizability and robustness across datasets and background appearances.
-Meanwhile, it offers an efficient alternative to supervised approaches, making training-free and annotation-free on pathological images possible while still achieving superior instance- and semantic-level accuracy.
-Additional qualitative examples across datasets are provided in Appendix~\ref{sup:full_results}.
+By automatically generating positive–negative prompts, SPROUT fully exploits SAM’s capacity and demonstrates strong robustness across datasets and background appearances.
+Meanwhile, it offers an efficient alternative to supervised approaches, enabling training-free and annotation-free methods on pathological images.
+Additional qualitative examples across datasets and visualizations of natural-image segmentation models are provided in Appendix~\ref{sup:full_results} and \ref{sup:natual_comparison}.